 Using Multi Factor Authentication

 You also can use a smart card and USB stick to generate a token to access your passwords managers or accounts.
-So that if something goes wrong with your master password, even then there is a layer of protection where you need to put in a code to access your account.These also work as a defense against phishing and pharming
+So that if something goes wrong with your master password, even then there is a layer of protection.
+There you need to put in a code to access your account.These also work as a defense against phishing and pharming

 If you decide to use a password manager, it can be very beneficial for you if you use it carefully.
-Remember, If you only use a common password for sensitive accounts, if one account gets hacked, that can cost you all the other accounts.
+Remember, If you only use a common password for sensitive accounts.
+In that case if one account gets hacked, that can cost you all the other accounts.
 There are some free and paid best passwords managers which you can use.
 Paid ones are always better to use and provide extra functionalities and authentications.

 Get real time update about this post categories directly on your device, subscribe now.